liberland/laws/drafting/drafts/police-law.md

 3) A Watch District shall be led by a Captain, who shall be a Watchman or Watchwoman, and shall also serve as the head of a Watch Post within the District.
 The Captain of the Cantonal Watch shall be responsible for the regular management and direction of District Watch operations and for directing and supervising District Watch personnel.

 ### Article 8: Cantonal Watch
-1.In the event that Liberland is divided into Cantons or similar organizational units, a Cantonal Watch shall be established within each Canton as an intermediate unit of the Watch.
+1) In the event that Liberland is divided into Cantons or similar organizational units, a Cantonal Watch shall be established within each Canton as an intermediate unit of the Watch.
 The Cantonal Watch shall be led by the Major of the Cantonal Watch, who shall be nominated by the Minister of Interior and appointed by the President.
 The Major of the Cantonal Watch shall be responsible for the regular management and direction of Cantonal Watch operations and for directing and supervising Cantonal Watch personnel.
-2. The Cantonal Watch shall serve as the direct supervisory authority over the Watch Posts within its respective Canton and it shall be responsible for coordinating the activities of the Watch Posts within its Canton and for achieving the objectives of the Watch within the Canton.
+2) The Cantonal Watch shall serve as the direct supervisory authority over the Watch Posts within its respective Canton and it shall be responsible for coordinating the activities of the Watch Posts within its Canton and for achieving the objectives of the Watch within the Canton.
-2. Each Cantonal Watch shall maintain close contact and active cooperation with the Cantonal Security Agencies of all other Cantons.1.
+3) Each Cantonal Watch shall maintain close contact and active cooperation with the Cantonal Security Agencies of all other Cantons.1.
 If Liberland becomes divided into Cantons or similar organizational units, the Cantonal Watch shall be established as the mid-level unit of the Watch.
-3. Similar to the Watch Posts, the Cantonal Watch of each Canton shall be required to maintain close contact and active cooperation with the Cantonal Security Agencies of all other Cantons.
+4) Similar to the Watch Posts, the Cantonal Watch of each Canton shall be required to maintain close contact and active cooperation with the Cantonal Security Agencies of all other Cantons.

 ### Article 9: Extension of Watch Authority
 1) A Watch Post or Cantonal Watch may exercise its authority beyond its designated jurisdiction when necessary to protect life, physical well-being, and property within its jurisdiction, including residents and visitors, or to combat organized crime.